Skrillex

-After releasing the Gypsyhook EP in 2009, Moore was scheduled to record his debut studio album, Bells, with producer Noah Shain.
-He ceased production of the album, however, and began performing under the name Skrillex, distributing the dubstep EP My Name Is Skrillex for free download on his official MySpace page.
-Subsequently, he released the Scary Monsters and Nice Sprites EP in late 2010 and More Monsters and Sprites EP in mid-2011, both of which have since become moderate commercial successes.
-On November 30, 2011, he received five Grammy Award nominations at the 54th Grammy Awards, including Best New Artist and won three: "Best Dance/Electronica Album", "Best Dance Recording", and "Best Remixed Recording, Non-Classical".
-In December 2011, the BBC announced that he had been nominated for their Sound of 2012 poll.
-The same month, he was also named MTV's Electronic Dance Music Artist of the Year.
-Skrillex released his first studio album Recess in 2014.
+After releasing the extended play Gypsyhook (2009), Moore was scheduled to record his debut studio album, Bells, with producer Noah Shain.
+Although its release was cancelled, he began performing under the name Skrillex and released the dubstep EP, My Name Is Skrillex (2010) as a free download on MySpace.
+It was followed by Scary Monsters and Nice Sprites (2010) and More Monsters and Sprites (2011), both of which were met with moderate commercial successes.
+At the 54th Grammy Awards, he won Best Dance/Electronic Album, Best Dance Recording, and Best Remixed Recording, Non-Classical, as well as a nomination for Best New Artist.
+In late 2011, he was nominated on BBC's Sound of 2012, and was named MTV's Electronic Dance Music Artist of the Year.
+His debut studio album, Recess (2014) peaked at number four on the Billboard 200.
 His second and third albums, Quest for Fire and Don't Get Too Close, were released one day apart in 2023.
+His fourth album, Fuck U Skrillex You Think Ur Andy Warhol but Ur Not!! <3, was surprise released in 2025.

-Skrillex has won eight Grammy Awards, more than any other electronic dance music artist.
-Skrillex has collaborated with Diplo and Boys Noize to form the groups Jack Ü and Dog Blood respectively.
-It was announced on Moore's 29th birthday, that he reunited with From First to Last and released a single named "Make War".
+Moore has won nine Grammy Awards, the most of any electronic dance music act.
+He has collaborated with Diplo and Boys Noize to form the groups Jack Ü and Dog Blood, respectively.
+It was announced on his 29th birthday, that he reunited with From First to Last to release the named "Make War".
 In 2017, Skrillex produced and mixed 8, the eighth studio album by rock band Incubus.
-In July 2017, Skrillex released another single featuring debuting solo artist Poo Bear.

 Early life

-Moore lived in the Highland Park neighborhood of Northeast Los Angeles, but was brought to the Forest Hill neighborhood of San Francisco at the age of 2, where he attended elementary school.
-At the ages of 9 and 10, Moore attended a boarding school in the Mojave Desert LV, but eventually moved back to Northern California.
+At birth, Moore was adopted by family friends of his biological parents.
+They lived in the Highland Park neighborhood of Northeast Los Angeles, California, but relocated to the Forest Hill neighborhood of San Francisco at the age of 2, where he attended elementary school.
+At the ages of 9 and 10, Moore attended a boarding school in Barstow, but eventually moved back to Northern California.
 Both of his parents were Scientologists.
-He was adopted at birth by family friends of his biological parents and did not find this out until he was 15.
-By the time he was 12, his family moved back to his birthplace of Northeast Los Angeles.
-There he enrolled in a private academy school specializing in arts, the school used some of L. Ron Hubbard's teachings.
+By the time he was 12, the family returned to Northeast Los Angeles.
+There he enrolled in a private academy school specializing in arts that used some of L. Ron Hubbard's teachings.
 Later, he was home schooled at the age of 14 due to bullying.
-In 2004, he learned he was adopted and dropped out of the program when he was 16.
+In 2004, he learned he was adopted, and dropped out of the program when he was 16.
 While a young teenager in Los Angeles, Moore would attend punk gigs in Mexican American neighborhoods in East and South Los Angeles, and later at electro club raves in the downtown's Silver Lake and Echo Park neighborhoods.